Python648-Web/R-CyberAware/README.md

-# CyberAware
+# R-CyberAware

-CyberAware is a educational website focused on raising awareness about cybersecurity risks, digital divide and explore solutions.
+R-CyberAware is a educational website focused on raising awareness about cybersecurity risks, digital divide and explore solutions.

 ## Purpose
 This project was created to help users better understand: